Weekend In The City Of Bordeaux: Top Picks For Wining And Dining

 Lunch hours in Bordeaux are usually only from 12:00 - 2:00 p.m and dinner doesn't start until 7:00 or 7:30 p.m.

 Mama Shelter - Located smack in the historic center of town, this fun and trendy hotel, designed by Philippe Starck, has a hopping restaurant and a very popular bar.
-During the warmer months, you can drink the creative cocktails on the outdoor rooftop terrace while enjoying the fabulous views.
+During the warmer months, you can drink creative cocktails on the outdoor rooftop terrace while enjoying the fabulous views.
 I didn’t eat dinner here, but the breakfast buffet was excellent.
 Stop by for an after-dinner drink or an aperitif before dinner at one of the following restaurants.

 Le Petit Commerce - 22 Rue Parlement Saint-Pierre.
 You won’t find fresher seafood than at this charming, casual bistro set on a narrow, winding cobblestone street in the heart of Bordeaux city.